TritonDataCenter/rfd/rfd/0095/README.md

 Muppet connects to ZooKeeper, reacting to changes in the set of registered Muskie instances.
 Whenever the membership of the set of Muskies changes, Muppet immediately writes an updated HAProxy configuration and restarts the HAProxy service.
+Only recently was Muppet changed to provide some hysteresis and throttling in this process via [MANTA-4337](https://jira.joyent.us/browse/MANTA-4337).
+For example, a simple reboot of a Muskie should no longer cause a restart of HAProxy.

-This restart terminates all in flight connections.
+This restart terminates all in-flight connections.
 There is also a brief period between when the original `haproxy` process has closed its listen socket and the new `haproxy` process has started listening; incoming connections which arrive in this window are actively refused.
-Further compounding the problem, all Muppets in the fleet generally receive their topology updates at the same time, triggering a simultaneous wave of restarts and disruption to _all_ Manta traffic.
+Further compounding the problem, all Muppets in the fleet generally receive their topology updates at the same time, triggering a simultaneous wave of restarts and disruption to _all_ Manta traffic, although a randomized restart time does help a little here.

 In light of these shortcomings, Manta operators would be forgiven for giving a wide berth to any maintenance activity which adds or removes a Muskie.
 In